Security and privacy is a core concept for Grammarly. Grammarly looks forward

 - Reports that affect only outdated user agents or platforms.
 We only consider exploits in the latest versions for Safari, Firefox, Chrome, Edge, supported Android (Android > 5.0) and iOS versions (iOS > 10).

 - DLL hijacking vulnerability in Desktop Editor reproducible on deprecated platforms(e.g., Windows 7).

 - Any activity that could lead to the disruption of our service (DoS).

 - Reports that include only crash dumps or other automated tool output without a proof of concept code.

 - Open ports scanning, banner grabbing, software version disclosure issues.

 - MITM attacks on secure connection and “Mixed Content” issues are out of scope.

 - Issues related to the missing address bar in Grammarly Desktop Editor.
 We’re aware of this issue affecting Electron apps serving web pages.

-- Vulnerabilities that require root-level access on a targeted mobile device are out of scope.
+- Vulnerabilities that require root-level or physical access on a targeted mobile device are out of scope.